Shore’s Milestones: 1949 – 2015

 Shore’s Administrative offices moved into a new location at 8350 Laramie, Skokie and preparations began to move the Adult Services Program into the first floor by the summer of 2016.

 Shore received 3-year accreditation by CARF International, a prestigious accredited organization, marking the 15th consecutive 3-year accreditation.

-In July 2016, the Lois Lloyd Adult Services Program moves to their new home on the first floor of the Administration Center in Skokie after a complete gut renovation.
+In July 2016, the Lois Lloyd Adult Services Program moved to its new home on the first floor of the Administration Center in Skokie after a complete gut renovation.